Veteran AP producer, cameraman in Iraq dies of COVID-19 - WTMJ

 Associated Press

-BEIRUT (AP) — Khodeir Majid, who covered Iraq’s numerous conflicts as a video producer and cameraman for the Associated Press over 17 years has died, relatives said Friday.
+BEIRUT (AP) — Khodeir Majid, who covered Iraq’s numerous conflicts as a video producer and cameraman for The Associated Press for over 17 years, has died, relatives said Friday.
 He was 64.

 The cause of death was complications due to the coronavirus.
 Majid had been hospitalized for about three weeks, but his condition rapidly deteriorated in the last few days and he died Friday morning.